ditte816j/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for readability and maintainability, not just for execution speed or cleverness."

 In essence, this emphasizes that while writing efficient code is important, it's even more crucial to ensure your code can be easily understood and modified by others (and yourself in the future).
 This means using clear and concise variable names, structuring code logically, adding comments where necessary, and following established coding standards and conventions.
 Remember, the costliest part of software development is usually maintenance, so write code with that in mind.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, always strive to write clear, concise code that's easy to read, understand, and maintain.
+Complexity often breeds bugs and hinders future enhancements.
+Embrace modularity, DRY principles, and KISS approach.
+Remember, you're not just writing code for computers but also for fellow humans who will interact with it."

+In essence, this quote emphasizes the value of simplicity in coding practices which can lead to more robust, scalable, and efficient software systems.